-Setting Setting Description Time Range Choose the time range on which to report.
-User/Client IP address that you want to track.
+Setting Description Time Range Choose the time range on which to report.
+User/Client IP (Optional) Enter an authentication username as it appears in reports or a client IP address that you want to track.
 You can also enter an IP range in CIDR format.
 When you leave this field empty, the search returns results for all users.
 Website (Optional) Enter a website that you want to track.
 When you leave this field empty, the search returns results for all websites.
 Transaction Type Choose the type of transactions that you want to track, either All Transactions, Completed, Blocked, Monitored, or Warned.